What is International Day of People with Disability?

 Today, IDPD is part of a growing conversation about empowerment and inclusion.
 Each year the UN announces a theme, which provides focus for the efforts of organisations and individuals over the succeeding year to create a more inclusive environment, working towards unconditional acceptance.

-The theme for International Day of People with Disability 2019 is: participation and leadership of persons with disabilities.
+The theme for International Day of People with Disability 2020 is: Building Back Better: toward a disability-inclusive, accessible and sustainable post COVID-19 World.

 Why advocate on behalf of and support children with disabilities this IDPD?